Chart Color Schemes

 Kilkenny is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Kilkenny's population has a high level of cultural diversity, with 39.0% born overseas and 43.0% speaking a language other than English at home.
-Christianity is the predominant religion in Kilkenny, comprising 50.0% of its population.
-Notably, Buddhism is overrepresented in Kilkenny compared to Greater Adelaide, making up 6.5% versus 2.4%.
+Kilkenny has a high level of cultural diversity, with 39.0% of its population born overseas and 43.0% speaking a language other than English at home.
+Christianity is the predominant religion in Kilkenny, accounting for 50.0% of people.
+Notably, Buddhism comprises 6.5% of Kilkenny's population, which is higher than the Greater Adelaide average of 2.4%.

 Frequently Asked Questions - Diversity